roodesign-uk/roodesign/content/collections/pages/services.md

 ---
 id: 37137148-6519-496e-8ddb-c873786e3778
 title: Services
-introduction: 'I work with organisations big and small.'
+introduction: 'I work with organisations big and small on digital products and services.'
 updated_by: 1a730506-93d6-4d2b-a772-38062b802324
-updated_at: 1621114446
+updated_at: 1621243077
 content:
   -
     type: heading